MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-pcw_callback.md

 ## -description

 Providers can optionally implement a `PCW_CALLBACK` function to receive notification when consumers make requests such as enumerating instances or collecting counterset data.
-The Performance Counter Library (PERFLIB version 2.0) calls the `PCW_CALLBACK` function before the consumer's request completes.
+The [Performance Counter Library (PERFLIB version 2.0)](https://go.microsoft.com/fwlink/p/?linkid=144623) calls the `PCW_CALLBACK` function before the consumer's request completes.

 ## -parameters

 ### -param Type [in]

-A <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/ne-wdm-_pcw_callback_type">`PCW_CALLBACK_TYPE`</a> enumeration value indicating why the callback is invoked.
+A [PCW\_CALLBACK\_TYPE](ne-wdm-_pcw_callback_type.md) enumeration value indicating why the callback is invoked.
 Possible values are `PcwCallbackAddCounter`, `PcwCallbackRemoveCounter`, `PcwCallbackEnumerateInstances`, and `PcwCallbackCollectData`.

 ### -param Info [in]

-A pointer to a <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/ns-wdm-_pcw_callback_information">`PCW_CALLBACK_INFORMATION`</a> union that supplies details about why the provider callback was invoked.
+A pointer to a [PCW\_CALLBACK\_INFORMATION](ns-wdm-_pcw_callback_information.md) union that supplies details about why the provider callback was invoked.
 The details will be in the union member corresponding to the `Type` parameter.
 For example, if `Type == PcwCallbackEnumerateInstances` then the details will be in `Info->EnumerateInstances`.

 ### -param Context [in, optional]

-The callback context that was supplied by the provider when calling <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/nf-wdm-pcwregister">`PcwRegister`</a> or when calling the CTRPP-generated Register function (which invokes `PcwRegister`).
+The callback context that was supplied by the provider when calling [PcwRegister](nf-wdm-pcwregister.md) or when calling the CTRPP-generated Register function (which invokes `PcwRegister`).

 ## -returns